 There are lots of benches along the way on this walk which make an ideal spot to stop for lunch.
 Alternately, there is a rest area with a stone wall to sit on at the end of this hike (where the Narrows hike begins).

-- The sun can get intense in southern Utah, so bring more water than you think you will need.
+• The sun can get intense in southern Utah, so bring more water than you think you will need.

-- A small section of bushes near the beginning of this hike had a poison ivy warning sign.
+• A small section of bushes near the beginning of this hike had a poison ivy warning sign.

-What to Bring
+What to Bring to Zion

-Other Zion Canyon Hikes
+Other Kid-Friendly Zion Canyon Hikes

-If you are looking for additional easy, family-friendly hikes in Zion National Park, we suggest taking a look at Weeping Rock Trail, Grotto Trail and Pa’rus Trail (which we did back-to-back in a single day).
+If you are looking for additional easy, kid-friendly hikes in Zion National Park, we suggest taking a look at Weeping Rock Trail, Grotto Trail and Pa’rus Trail (which we did back-to-back in a single day).

 Other more-challenging, yet very do-able family-friendly Zion Canyon hikes you may enjoy are: